okta/okta.github.io/_source/_docs/api/resources/oidc.md

  * `idp`, `sessionToken` and `idp_scope` are Okta extensions to [the OpenID specification](http://openid.net/specs/openid-connect-core-1_0.html#Authentication).
     All other parameters comply with the OpenID Connect specification and their behavior is consistent with the specification.

+consistent with the specification.

-`prompt`:
+* `prompt`:

-There are three possible values for this parameter:
+    If no `prompt` parameter is specified, the standard behavior occurs:

-1. Null (no `prompt` parameter): Normal behavior.
-If an Okta session already exists, the user is silently authenticated.
+    * If an Okta session already exists, the user is silently authenticated.
 Otherwise, the user is prompted to authenticate.
+     * If scopes are requested that consent and consent is not yet given by the authenticated user, the user is prompted to give consent.

+    There are four possible values for this parameter:

-2. `none`: Do not prompt for authentication.
+    * `none`: Do not prompt for authentication or consent.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, an error is returned.
-3. `login`: Always prompt the user for authentication, regardless of whether they have an Okta session.
+    * `login`: Always prompt the user for authentication, regardless of whether they have an Okta session.
+    * `consent`: {% api_lifecycle ea %} Depending on the [values set for `consent_method` in the app and and `consent` on the scope](/docs/api/resources/apps.html#add-oauth-20-client-application), display the Okta consent dialog, even if the user has already given consent.
+User consent is available for Custom Authorization Servers (requires the API Access Management feature and the User Consent feature enabled).
+    * `login` `consent` or `consent` `login` (order doesn't matter): The user is always prompted for authentication, and the user consent dialog is displayed depending on the [values set for `consent_method` in the app and and `consent` on the scope](/docs/api/resources/apps.html#add-oauth-20-client-application), even if the user has already given consent.

 `request`: